onecodex/onecodex/docs/sample_collection.rst

 Data export, analysis and visualization functions are all contained within the ``SampleCollection`` class.

-A ``SampleCollection`` is returned whenever multiple Samples returned via the One Codex API using a model:
+A ``SampleCollection`` is returned whenever multiple Samples are returned via the One Codex API using a model.

 Usage
 =====